See the process on how to apply to a field school below. The application is entirely online with the exception of the Assumption of Risks Agreement.

 1. Choose your referee(s).
 They can be either a(n):

 - Professor from another university or college (for visiting or transfer students only).

-Choose your referee(s).
-We recommend selecting a class you have done fairly well in.
+We recommend selecting a professor from a class you have done fairly well in.
 Also consider how well the professor knows you.
 For example, did you speak in class?
 Was it a large lecture, or small class size?
 Did you attend their office hours?
 How long ago was the class?
 How many classes have you had with them?
 Are they an advocate of study abroad or international research?

 - An overall rating (potential, motivation, adaptability, maturity) of your suitability for a field school.

-Contact your referee to request permission to send them an online reference request through the Study Abroad System.
+2. Contact your referee to request permission to send them an online reference request.
 This should be requested as soon as possible to meet the application deadline.

-When asking your referee to complete the online form, we suggest providing them with the following documents:
+When asking your referee to complete the online form, we suggest providing your prospective reference with the following documents:

 - Current transcript